giorgia-nadizar/interpretable-control-competition/index.md

 # Prize
 The winner(s) will be awarded a certificate.
 We are actively in pursuit of sponsorships to furnish monetary prizes.
+If you are interested in the competition and want to become a sponsor, feel free to reach out to any of the organizers!

 # Organizers
 **Giorgia Nadizar**, University of Trieste, [giorgia.nadizar@phd.units.it](mailto:giorgia.nadizar@phd.units.it) <br>
 Giorgia Nadizar is a third year PhD student at the University of Trieste, Italy.
 Her research interests lie at the intersection of embodied AI and explainable/interpretable AI.

 **Luigi Rovito**, University of Trieste, [luigi.rovito@phd.units.it](mailto:luigi.rovito@phd.units.it ) <br>
 Luigi Rovito is a third year PhD student at the University of Trieste, Italy.
 His research interests are genetic programming for cryptography and interpretable ML.

 **Dennis G. Wilson**, ISAE-SUPAERO, University of Toulouse, [dennis.wilson@isae.fr](mailto:dennis.wilson@isae.fr) <br>
 Dennis G. Wilson is an Associate Professor at ISAE-Supaero in Toulouse, France.
 They research evolutionary algorithms, deep learning, and applications of AI to climate problems.

 **Eric Medvet**, University of Trieste, [emedvet@units.it](mailto:emedvet@units.it) <br>
 Eric Medvet is an Associate Professor at the University of Trieste, Italy.
 His research interests include embodied AI, artificial life, and evolutionary optimization.